mjd3/tracikpy/README.md

 which should not output any assertion errors since the pose is close to the desired pose.

 ## TODO
- - Fix GitHub Actions CI (figure out how to include external deps)
+ - GitHub Actions CI for MacOS and Windows
  - Migrate SWIG std_vector.i templates to numpy.i (see [here](https://numpy.org/devdocs/reference/swig.interface-file.html))
  - Integrate CIBuildWheel?